heri/studiozenkai/content/post/maven-fastify-ruby.md

 1. *Aggressive caching*: Caching key data helped the platform for a short amount of time, preventing a complete breakdown.
 However even copious amount of Redis caching, the errors were still visible from the customer side.

 2. *Fine-tuning database connections*: We fine-tuned database connection parameters until we found out it was cutting us around 80-100ms.
 From there, we fine-tuned timeouts, threads, made a system to retry and verify connections, and more.
-But like above, it was a short term solution that did not address the root cause and still created code red calls frequently.
+But like above, it was a short term solution that did not address the root cause and still created all-hands-on-deck calls frequently.

 3. *Replication (Master/Slave)*: We considered setting up a read-replica where we controlled the timeout settings.
 However, the database is 4TB.
 Our sysadmin rightly pointed out that initializing and maintaining a 4TB replica for a few specific queries was using a sledgehammer to crack a nut.
 This could be a viable long-term solution, but not the one needed *now*.

 4. *ETL/Data Warehousing*: We considered dumping data into a warehouse.
-But oa customer needs to see their recent data, not from 12 hours ago.
+But clients needs to see their recent data, not from 12 hours ago.

 5. *Denormalizing*: Half of the queries were for key customer metrics, such as balance and stats.
 We introduced a few additional tables and columns and sidekiq jobs to fill them, but again, it did not address the need for real-time data, and there too many metrics to make this the only solution.